-For non-emergencies, contact your campus police or security.
+For non-emergencies, contact Peralta Public Safety.

 If there are additional witnesses who may be able to corroborate your information, or assist you in reporting, ask them to stay put, if it is safe to do so.
 If the crime you observe is still in progress, or you have been the victim of a crime, your first responsibility is to ensure your own safety before making the call.
 Please see the section entitled "What to do in an Emergency" for more information.